SulaimanSayyed21/h446Alevel/h446Alevel.md

 The contests of the  `style.css` provided by express are deleted.
 An `icons` folder is also created to keep the application related icons.

-> Note: A local commit is made and contents arre pushed to the github.
+> Note: A local commit is made and contents are pushed to the github.

 ```git
 > git lol